-Problems similar to hidden stratification have been observed or postulated in many domains, including traditional computer vision [29], fine-grained image recognition [38], genomics [7], and epidemiology (often termed "spectrum effects") [23].
+Problems similar to hidden stratification have been observed or postulated in many domains, including traditional computer vision [30], fine-grained image recognition [39], genomics [7], and epidemiology (often termed "spectrum effects") [23].
 The difficulty of the hidden stratification problem fundamentally relates to the challenge of obtaining labelled training data.
 Were fine-grained labels available for every important variant that could be distinguished via a given data modality, discriminative model performance on important subsets could be improved by training and evaluating models using this information.
 Thus, typical approaches to observed stratification and dataset imbalance in medical machine learning often center on gathering more data on underperforming subsets, either via additional labelling, selective data augmentation, or oversampling [22].
-However, the cost of manual labelling is often prohibitive, appropriate augmentation transforms can be difficult to define, and oversampling an underperforming subset can cause degradation on others [14, 28, 4, 40].
-As a result, medical imagery analysts have commonly begun either to use semi-automated labelling techniques [34, 14, 18, 10, 14] or to apply human expertise to produce a narrow or incomplete set of visual labels [25] rather than exhaustively labelling all possible findings and variations.
+However, the cost of manual labelling is often prohibitive, appropriate augmentation transforms can be difficult to define, and oversampling an underperforming subset can cause degradation on others [4, 14, 29, 41].
+As a result, medical imagery analysts have commonly begun either to use semi-automated labelling techniques [10, 14, 18, 35] or to apply human expertise to produce a narrow or incomplete set of visual labels [26] rather than exhaustively labelling all possible findings and variations.
 Both of these approaches can yield reduced accuracy on important subsets [24].
-Techniques that reliably increase performance on critical imaging subsets without degrading performance on others have yet to be demonstrated.
+Techniques that reliably increase performance on critical imaging subsets without degrading performance on others have vet to be demonstrated.

-Methods that directly address hidden stratification, where the subclasses are obscure, have not been widely explored in medical imaging analysis.
-However, it is clear from the recent literature that this issue has been widely (but not universally) recognised.
-The most common approach for measuring hidden stratification is by measuring model performance on specific subsets.
-Gulshan et al. [16], for instance, present variations in retinopathy detection performance on subsets with images obtained in different locations, subsets with differing levels of disease severity, and subsets of images with different degrees of pupil dilation.
-In several cases, their models perform differently on these subsets in a manner that might be clinically impactful.
-Chilamkurthy et al. [9] present a subset analysis for different diagnostic categories of intracranial hemorrhage (e.g. subdural vs subarachnoid) when designing a deep learning model for abnormality detection on head CT, but do not analyze differences in performance related to bleed size, location, or the acuity of the bleed.
-These workers, do, however, evaluate the performance of models on cases with multiple findings, and observe substantial variation in model performance within different strata; for instance, subarachnoid bleed detection performance appears to degrade substantially in the presence of an epidural hemorrhage.
-Wang et al. [33] perform an excellent subset analysis of a colonscopy polyp detector, with comparative performance analysis presented by polyp size, location, shape, and underlying pathology (e.g. adenoma versus hyperplastic).
+Methods that directly address hidden stratification, where the subclasses are obscure, have not been commonly explored in medical imaging analysis.
+However, it is clear from the recent literature that this issue has been widely (but not universally) recognized.
+The most common approach for measuring hidden stratification is by evaluating model performance on specific subsets.
+Gulshan et al. [16], for instance, present variations in retinopathy detection performance on subsets with images obtained in different locations, with differing levels of disease severity, and with different degrees of pupil dilation.
+In several cases, their models perform differently on these subsets in a manner that could be clinically impactful.
+Chilamkurthy et al. [9] present a subset analysis for different diagnostic categories of intracranial hemorrhage (e.g. subdural vs. subarachnoid) when designing a deep learning model for abnormality detection on head CT, but do not analyze differences in performance related to bleed size, location, or the acuity of the bleed.
+Their work does, however, evaluate the performance of models on cases with multiple findings, and observe substantial variation in model performance within different strata; for instance, subarachnoid bleed detection performance appears to degrade substantially in the presence of an epidural hemorrhage.
+Wang et al. [34] perform an excellent subset analysis of a colonoscopy polyp detector, with comparative performance analysis presented by polyp size, location, shape, and underlying pathology (e.g. adenoma versus hyperplastic).
 Similarly, Dunnmon et al. [11] report the performance of their chest radiograph triage system by pathology subtype, finding that models trained on binary triage labels achieved substantially lower performance on fracture than on other diseases.
-Non-causal confounding features such as healthcare process quantities can also contribute substantially to high model performance on data subsets heavily associated with these confounding variables [35, 2, 1, 40].
+Non-causal confounding features such as healthcare process quantities can also contribute substantially to high model performance on data subsets heavily associated with these confounding variables [1, 2, 36, 41].